Planning & Development

 - Street is a grade-separated freeway without frontage road.

-- Street is a grade-separated freeway with frontage road where PD, OCE, and MOD determines it is infeasible or unsafe.
+- Street is a grade-separated freeway with frontage road where PD, Office of City Engineer (OCE), and Mayor’s Office for People With Disabilities (MOPD) determines it is infeasible or unsafe.

 - No roadway or no plans to construct a roadway

-- Cost for sidewalk is more than 50% of project (determined by CIP) except 1, 2, 8, CBD, WPP or TOD
+- Cost for sidewalk is more than 50% of project (determined by CIP) except in the Central Business District, along Walkable Places or Transit Oriented Development streets

 - The property is located along Fourth Ward streets.
 Call 832-393-6600 to speak with a staff member for confirmation of requirements.